nisargshah100/activerecordjs/README.markdown

 #### Delete all models

-To delete all models, there is destroyAll, destroyAllOrError & deleteAll
+To delete all models, there are destroyAll, destroyAllOrError & deleteAll methods.

 destroy methods call all the hooks before deleting.
 If you have a validation on destroy, calling destroy would run the validation.